aarong/feedme-server-core/README.md

 - `params.errorCode` (string) The error code to return to the client.

 - `params.errorData` (Object) The error data to return to the client.
-Must be JSON-expressible.

 2. Terminating all feeds for a specified client